y3rsh/pytest-adoration/README.md

 - Locally install python 3.8.4 and poetry and have on your path.
 - run the commands in the project directory
+- docker if you want the local DB

 ### Notes